devops-skill-factory/book-the-kubernetes-interview-cookbook/README.md

 # book-the-kubernetes-interview-cookbook

-The Kubernetes Interview Cookbook: The Definitive Guide to Cloud-Native Mastery
+The Kubernetes Interview Cookbook: The Definitive Guide to Cloud-Native Mastery (1st edition).

 ![](./img/The_Kubernetes_Cookbook_Cover.png)